dgaydukov/cert-aws/sa/files/sa.md

 You can attach a policy to the root/OU/account.
 SCP limits IAM permissions (if you create SCP to block ec2 creation for all accounts, even root user form child account won't be able to launch any ec2 except for t2.micro)
 Order of execution - most restrictive policies take precedence.
 It never grant permission, they work like permission boundary - defining max set of permission accounts in organization can have.
 It will never limit permission to internal user of current account who has permission to access resources (for these purposes you have to use permission boundary).
+You can add permission to create new users only with specified permission boundary using condition key `"StringEquals":{"iam:PermissionsBoundary": "arn:aws:iam::123456789012:policy/MyCompanyBoundaries"}`
 * TP (Tag policy) - set of rules regarding tags (which resource should have which tags).
 Feature sets (you select it when you create organization) - how your organization manage its accounts:
 * Consolidated billing - provides only shared billing functionality (you can't define SCP/TP with this type).
 You can switch from consolidated billing to all by just updating org (there is no need to delete & create org).